12 Perfect Employment Cover Letter Examples + Templates

 What to Include in a Winning Cover Letter?

-Hiring managers often use cover letters as a deciding factor in their choice.
+Hiring managers often use these letters as a deciding factor in their choice.
 You should therefore ensure your cover letter is in excellent shape, showcasing why you should be hired ahead of other job seekers.
-To achieve this, some elements must be present in your cover letter.
+To achieve this, some elements must be present in your letter.

 The following are components of a winning cover letter:

-Your employment cover letter must have a formal header containing your contact information.
+Your letter of employment must have a formal header containing your contact information.
 The following information must be provided in this section:

-• Your legal name (don’t use an alias or nickname)
+• Your legal name and don’t use an alias or nickname

 • Your telephone number

-• Your location (Your city and state are enough; your full residential address is not required in most cases)
+• Your city and state are enough; your full residential address is not required in most cases.

 • Date of writing the cover letter